Want to join our lab? Check out this page for details.

 Casey joined the lab in September 2015 as a rotation graduate student.
 Casey did her undergraduate work at Stonehill College where she explored bacterial-fungal interactions in soil.
 Her project in our lab continues on this theme, exploring the molecular mechanisms underlying bacterial-fungal interactions in cheese rinds.

-Brittany Niccum, (post-doc, now working in Patricia Foster’s lab at IU)
+Brittany Niccum (post-doc, now working at Beckman Coulter)